Disc Herniation & Ruptured Disc Causes, Symptoms & Treatments

 Dr. Steven Atlas, a Harvard medical school affiliate physician, is quoted on the Harvard medical school website: “Surgery may help control the pain in some cases so that you can function better, but it won't cure your pain — no matter what doctors may promise."

 The most effective new conservative or non-surgical treatment program for slipped herniated discs is NSD Therapy®.
 NSD Therapy® is superior to chiropractic or physiotherapy.
 NSD Therapy® is an integrative system of physiotherapy, rehabilitation, and chiropractic combined with treatments provided by specialized physical and therapeutic modalities that help repair and retract spinal discs.
-Contact one of our treatment centers today to learn more about our slip-disc treatment of herniated discs that gives you lasting relief from aches, pains, and disabilities without drugs, injections, or spine surgery.
+Contact one of our treatment centers today to learn more about our slip-disc treatment of herniated discs that give you lasting relief from aches, pains, and disabilities without drugs, injections, or spine surgery.

 Dr. Steven Atlas, a Harvard medical school affiliate physician, is quoted on the Harvard medical school website: “Surgery may help control the pain in some cases to function better, but it won't cure your pain — no matter what doctors may promise."

 The most influential conservative or non-surgical treatment program for slipped herniated discs is NSD Therapy®.
 NSD Therapy® is superior to chiropractic or physiotherapy.
 NSD Therapy® is an integrative system of physiotherapy, rehabilitation, and chiropractic combined with treatments provided by specialized physical and therapeutic modalities that help repair and retract spinal discs.
-Contact one of our treatment centers today to learn more about our slip-disc treatment of herniated discs that gives you lasting relief from aches, pains, and disabilities without drugs, injections, or spine surgery.
+Contact one of our treatment centers today to learn more about our slip-disc treatment of herniated discs that give you lasting relief from aches, pains, and disabilities without drugs, injections, or spine surgery.